KarAshutosh/karashutosh.github.io/blogs/blog3.md

 ## 1. Architectural Overview: Processes, Threads, Sandboxing

-Modern Chrome is not “one big process.”
-It’s a system of cooperating processes connected by IPC, arranged to optimize **fault isolation**, **security**, and **responsiveness**:
+Modern Chrome is not "one big process."
+It's a system of cooperating processes connected by IPC, arranged to optimize **fault isolation**, **security**, and **responsiveness**:

-* **Browser process** (a.k.a. the “chrome” of Chrome): owns privileged capabilities and global coordination—UI (tabs, omnibox), networking stack, disk/storage, permissions.
+* **Browser process** (a.k.a. the "chrome" of Chrome): owns privileged capabilities and global coordination, UI (tabs, omnibox), networking stack, disk/storage, permissions.
 It brokers access to OS resources and orchestrates navigation and lifecycle.
-* **Renderer processes**: untrusted, sandboxed workers that host a single site (or site-tree) worth of web content—HTML/CSS/JS parsing & execution, layout, painting, compositing.
+* **Renderer processes**: untrusted, sandboxed workers that host a single site (or site-tree) worth of web content, HTML/CSS/JS parsing & execution, layout, painting, compositing.
 Chrome prefers *site-per-process* (including cross-site iframes via **Site Isolation**) rather than tab-per-process.
 * **GPU process**: aggregates GPU access from multiple clients and executes compositing and raster work on the device safely, isolated from renderers.
 * **Others**: extensions, utility, plugin (historical Flash) processes show up depending on features/extensions in play.